-Topics of particular interest for the current funding opportunity include:
+Topics of particular interest for this funding opportunity include:

-- For more information, see the full Request for Proposals here and download the application template here.
+- For more information, see the full Request for Proposals and download the application template here.

 - To learn more about the Economics and Environmental Policy Research Network click here.